agohya/lang/README.md

 ## The upcoming (under-development) programming language by NBRG Developers

-### We are actively looking for collaborator for this open source, community-driven programming language.
+### We are actively looking for collaborators for this open source, community-driven programming language.
 For contributing, see [CONTRIBUTING.md](https://github.com/agohya/lang/tree/master/CONTRIBUTING.md)

 ### Features (Proposed)